-To reward your hard work and for a great work life balance, we offer a generous annual leave entitlement of up to 33 days for academic, in addition to all bank and other public holidays.
+To reward your hard work and for a great work life balance, we offer a generous annual leave entitlement of up to 33 days, in addition to all bank and other public holidays.

 We live by the belief that earning while you learn should be accessible for all those who want to fulfil their potential, which is why we provide opportunities for staff to study whilst they work and we can cover your fees for courses with us.
 Our lively and dynamic team are constantly developing and so this is a fantastic development benefit.

 Staff have the option of contributing to an attractive pension scheme called Universities Superannuation Scheme (USS).